Bicoptor: Two-round Secure Three-party Non-linear Computation without Preprocessing for Privacy-preserving Machine Learning: Introduction

 For the rest of the paper, Sect.~\ref{sec:preliminary} introduces the notations, system settings, related backgrounds, and a key building block, i.e., the truncation protocol.
 Sect.~\ref{sec:drelu} intuitively presents the novel DReLU protocol.
 Sect.~\ref{sec:extension} extends DReLU to other non-linear functions in PPML.
 Sect.~\ref{sec:evaluate} analyses the concrete overhead of our protocols, and exhibits the performance of our implementations compared with Edabits~\cite{DSM+-20} and Falcon~\cite{WTB+-21}.
 Finally, Sect.~\ref{sec:conclude} concludes this paper.
 In Appendix, App.~\ref{app:fprn} introduces the fixed-point computation to handle decimal arithmetic.
 App.~\ref{app:functions} presents the non-linear functions used in this paper.
 App.~\ref{app:proofs} presents the proofs of all lemmas used in this paper.
 App.~\ref{app:dreluexp} proposes a concrete example for our DReLU protocol.
-App.~\ref{app:rssprotocol} presents the Bicoptor DReLU and ReLU protocols using RSS.